troclaux/notes/aws.md

   - oracle
   - microsoft sql server

-- you still need to manage scaling, backups and patches
+- you still need to manage scaling
+- aws handles backups (enabled by default) and patching, but you can customize their settings
 - read replica: copy of a database that improves performance by offloading read operations from the primary database
   - doesn't contribute to high availability, since they are all located in a single AZ
   - improves database scalability